 2D animation is the most popular type of animated marketing video production we do at Casual Films.
 It’s versatile and can bring your messaging to life in a number of ways (whether you’ve got a brand marketing message, or are wanting to produce an animated training video).

 You may be looking for a simple type based animation, or perhaps something more complex, abstract and shape based.
 Your animation could be full of character, or even be a collage.
 We will work with you to find a style which best suits your brand and budget.

 Wondering how to make animated marketing videos?
 Here’s our typical workflow:

 Scripting and creative development

-During this stage we develop the concept for your film and a script.
+During this stage we develop the concept for your marketing, training, explainer or recruitment video and a script.
 This script will be accompanied with visual descriptions to give you an idea of what will be happening on screen.
-At this stage we would also create style frames so you are able to see how or scenes may look.
+At this stage we would also create style frames so you are able to see how scenes may look.

 Once a script and a style are approved we move onto storyboarding.
-This is the blueprint of your film.
+This is the blueprint of your animated marketing video.
 During this stage we plan out visually each scene of the animation through a series of pencil sketches, planning transitions and where assets will be placed on screen.

 Once the storyboard is approved we can begin creating the final artwork for your film, creating scenes and rigging characters.